Rayan420/internHUB/readme.md

-got to phpmyAdmin and make sure you create a database called internhub after creating the database you can create the tables from prisma models using the following command: npx prisma migrate dev then run:
+make sure you create a database called internhub after creating the database you can create the tables from prisma models using the following command: npx prisma migrate dev then run: